 Transitional housing provides stability for residents for a limited time period, usually two weeks to 24 months, to allow them to recover from a crisis such as homelessness or domestic violence before transitioning into permanent housing.
 Transitional housing often offers supportive services, which enable a person to transition to an independent living situation.
 There is no transitional housing in Goleta and this option is an important step on the continuum of care for people experiencing homelessness.
-Within Goleta city limits, transitional housing is subject only to those standards and permit procedures as they apply to other residential dwellings of the same type (use) in the same zone or as allowed pursuant to State law.

-In other words, if the housing takes the form of multi-unit apartments, they would be permitted in the RP Planned Residential, RM Medium Density Residential, and the RH High Density Residential zoning districts as an allowed use, or with a conditional use permit if located in the CC Community Commercial or OT Old Town Commercial zoning districts.
+Within the city of Goleta, transitional housing is subject only to those standards and permit procedures as they apply to other residential dwellings of the same type (use) in the same zone or as allowed pursuant to State law.
+In other words, if the housing takes the form of multi-unit apartments, they would be permitted in the RP Planned Residential, RM Medium Density Residential, and the RH High Density Residential zoning districts as an allowed use, or with a conditional use permit if located in the CC Community Commercial or OT Old Tow Commercial zoning districts.
 Whereas, if they took the form of Single-Room Occupancy (SRO) Housing or Group Residential Housing, a conditional use permit would be required in the RP, RM and RH districts.
 Similar allowances exist for the Office and Industrial zoning districts.
-While permits and zoning may not serve as an insurmountable barrier to creating transitional housing, the inability to establish new water connections (at the time of this Plan's publication) on a piece of property greatly limits the number of available sites for establishing transitional housing.